hasanmirzae/spring-boot-samples/demo-spring-boot-http-patch-method/README.md

 # Demo spring boot application with http patch method

 This demo application showing a solution to handle a **patch** method in a spring boot application.
+You can create, get, update, patch and delete users.

 ## How to run unit tests
 ```